ImananAkihc/Hopping-Timer/README.md

 # Hopping-Timer

-Hopping-Timer: a generic framework for data stream mining over sliding windows
+Hopping-Timer: a generic framework for basic estimation of data streams in hopping windows.

 This repostory contains all the codes related to the manuscript submitted to VLDB2021.